Macro Set-up for Focus Stacking

 Now lets discuss this set-up in more details.
 The reason why I decided to use it is that it combines all the possibilities of the previously discussed set-ups.
 It not only offers the greatest magnification, maintaining a realistic working space, but it also allows you to change the magnification level just like the extension tubes.
 Once you mount the reversed lens on your Macro lens, via an inexpensive Macro coupler, you can then turn your Macro focus ring and achieve different magnification levels, without the need to take your lens off the body as in the case of extension tubes.
 There are many Macro couplers available on the Internet and all you need to pay attention to is the right diameter of your Macro and reversed lens.

 So far I have discussed different Macro set-ups but the main focus of this post was on the lens and the accessories.
 Whether you decide to use the tubes or the reversed lens, you will need to learn how to stack your images in order to achieve the best result.
 The problem with Macro Photography is that the closer you get the more shallow the DOP (Depth of Field) becomes.
 This may not be such a big issue when you are only shooting with a Macro lens at 1:1 magnification but once you go beyond that level, only a small part of the image is in focus.
 The aperture does not completely solve this problem either.
 For example when you are shooting with a Macro lens with all three tubes attached, even aperture ranging from f/8-10 does not guarantee that the entire subject will be in focus.
 This becomes even more problematic when using a reversed lens.
 Of course you may argue that it isn’t always necessary to get the entire frame in focus and photographers often experiment with the DOF in order to create different effects.
 Yes that is true with 1:1 magnification level but, believe me, once you go beyond that and get really close, it is very difficult to get a substantial area of your frame in focus.
 This is the reason why focus stacking is so important in Macro Photography.
 Finally, you might have also noticed that I’m using a Macro rail in order to capture the images.
 This isn’t always necessary and you may capture the images handheld, however the rail literally makes the whole process as easy as turning a knob.
+When using a Macro rail, just make sure that each time you take a picture you move the rail maintaining the same intervals between each shots.
+For exmple if you moved the rail by 0.5mm between images 1 and 2 then move it by 0.5mm between images 2 and 3.

 Once you have your images ready, launch Zerene Stacker.
 Then, simply drag-and-drop all your images onto the Input Files area.